John Jackson Miller: Career

 A collector of comics and publisher of mini-comics since childhood, Miller began as editor of the trade magazine Comics Retailer in 1993.
 Following the introduction of Magic: The Gathering, he added games to its coverage, changing the title to Comics & Games Retailer in 2001.
 In 1998, Miller was appointed managing editor of Comics Buyer's Guide.

 His first professional comics work appeared in 2003 in Crimson Dynamo for Marvel Comics, which led to a run on Iron Man (#73/418 – 85/430).
 He writes a regular column called Longbox Manifesto for regular comics magazine Comics Buyer's Guide.
 In 2007, he launched Comichron, a website devoted to comic-book circulation history and research.
 Miller was hired as a writer for the video game Sword of the New World.
 In early 2008, he launched a fantasy webcomic with artist Chuck Fiala called Sword & Sarcasm.

 In 2008, he wrote the Dark Horse comic-book adaptation of Indiana Jones and the Kingdom of the Crystal Skull.
-In 2009, he was announced as the scripter for Mass Effect: Redemption, the first comic-book series based on the video game Mass Effect, launching in January 2010.
+In 2009, he was announced as the scripter for Mass Effect: Redemption, the first comic-book series based on the video game series Mass Effect, launching in January 2010.

 In 2013 he wrote his first novel in a non-licensed universe, Overdraft: The Orion Offensive, for 47North.
 The work was originally released over several weeks as a Kindle Serial.

+On April 11, 2024, it was announced exclusively by the web site Gizmodo that a new novel, Batman: Resurrection, set in the Tim Burton Batman universe would be written by Miller.
+The book is set in between the events of the Batman (1989) and its sequel, Batman Returns (1992).
+The book was released October 15, 2024.

+On September 23, 2024, During an interview on the Epic Realms Podcast Miller spoke about how he had gotten the go ahead to write the Batman: Resurrection novel from having seen the Burton movie multiple times in the theater upon its release.
+In October 2024 it was revealed that Batman: Resurrection would be the first of a duology of novels; a sequel, titled Batman: Revolution, was later revealed by Miller and is scheduled to be released October 21, 2025.